 A Three-Pod configuration provides flexibility, performance, and VNF distribution design choice for telco workloads.

-The best practice when using vSAN as shared storage for all clusters, is to use a minimum of four hosts per cluster for the initial deployment, which sums up a total of 12 hosts.
+When using vSAN as a shared storage for all clusters, use a minimum of four hosts per cluster for the initial deployment, which sums up a total of 12 hosts.
 This creates balance between the implementation footprint and resiliency, while maintaining the operational requirements for each Pod.
 A mid-level class of servers can be used in this configuration, because the design maximizes the scale flexibility.

 The separation of Pods provides maximum scalability to the design.
 Individual Pods can be scaled to meet the target services, delivery, and topology objectives.

-High level of resiliency is provided by using four-host clusters with vSAN storage in the initial deployment.
+A high level of resiliency is provided by using four-host clusters with vSAN storage in the initial deployment.
 Four-host clusters also ensure a highly available Management Pod design, because clustered management components such as vCenter Server active, standby, and witness nodes, can be placed on separate hosts.
-This same design principle is used for clustered OpenStack components such as database nodes.
+This design principle is used for clustered OpenStack components such as database nodes.

-The initial number and sizing of management components in the Management Pod should be planned in advance.
+The initial number and sizing of management components in the Management Pod must be planned.
 As a result, the capacity that is required for the Management Pod can remain steady.
-When planning the storage capacity of the Management Pod, the CSP should consider the operational headroom for VNF files, snapshots, backups, VM templates, OS images, upgrade and log files.
+When planning the storage capacity of the Resource Pod, the CSP must consider the operational headroom for VNF files, snapshots, backups, VM templates, OS images, upgrade files, and log files.

-In the Edge Pod, additional Еdge Nodes can be deployed in the cluster in conjunction with the physical leaf-spine fabric for higher capacity needs.
+In the Edge Pod, additional Еdge Nodes can be deployed in the cluster along with the physical leaf-spine fabric for higher capacity requirements.